Patagonian-Andean Domain of Argentina

 Practically non-existent.
 There may be transhumant pasturing and some mining.

+The Patagonian Province is part of the Patagonian-Andean Domain of Argentina.
 Its northern limit can be assimilated to an oblique line which goes from the pre-cordillera to the center of Mendoza until the mouth of Chubut river in the Atlantic.
 In the south it spreads up to the north-east of Tierra del Fuego, in the east it is bounded by the Atlantic Ocean and in the west by the High-Andean Province (up to the center of Neuquén) and Sub-Antarctic Province (up to Tierra del Fuego).

 Dry and cold; in winter there are frequent snowfalls.